jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ###### Execution-Definition-Interface Trace

 It happens frequently that you need target execution, definition and interface in one blow.
 That requires two traces: an execution-definition trace and an interface trace.
-The full operation is called an e*xecution-definition-interface trace*.
+The full operation is called an *execution-definition-interface trace*.
 It deserves a separate name for it’s a very common operation.

 ###### Redirecting to an Execution